CursorvsDevin AI

 💡 Analysis

-I've noticed that Long-term: Cursor remains effective for general use over time.
+I've noticed that Long-term: Cursor remains effective for An AI-first code editor forked. over time.

 ⚖️ Verdict